randarp/typed-contract/Code/ReadMe.md

 As the size and complexity of your JavaScript and TypeScript projects continues to grow, edge cases and regressions will occur.
 Help find them quickly before your users do!

-As the size and complexity of your JavaScript and TypeScript projects continues to grow, edge cases and regressions will occur.
-Help find them quickly before your users do!

 <h3>TypeScript, what is it and why would I ever want to use it ?</h3>
  (Clears *throat*)